 While telecommunications may be maturing in its use of analytics and BI tools, new research finds that more than half of its analytical process time is applied to data-related tasks.

-D-Link is expecting a restructure to enable it to provide resellers with greater focus and support as it seperates its wide portfolio and bolsters the business-to-business operations.
-The vendor has split its business into four operations - consumer, business, distribution and technical - in a move
+D-Link is expecting a restructure to enable it to provide resellers with greater focus and support as it separates its wide portfolio and bolsters the business-to-business operations.

 Network admins are turning to private cloud orchestration software that uses integrated service catalogues in order to enable automation and on-demand provisioning.

-The Federation Against Software Theft (FAST) is aiming to keep the pressure on the government and those influencing the intectual property protection debate through an event designed to bring together legal experts across the software industry.
-The software lobby group's Legal Advisory group will me
+The Federation Against Software Theft (FAST) is aiming to keep the pressure on the government and those influencing the intellectual property protection debate through an event designed to bring together legal experts across the software industry.

 While the RSA SecurID breach cost EMC’s security division more than $60 million, executives admit it could take years to restore its tarnished image.